Yash-Singh-Pathania/yash-singh-pathania.github.io/_pages/about.md

 When I'm not immersed in coding, I enjoy exploring various interests and hobbies that keep me grounded in the real world.
 I love to scuba dive 🤿 and play basketball 🏀.
 If you know any dive spots or want to hoop, feel free to reach out.
 Check out the [Misc](./misc) section to see what I'm up to outside of coding.

 Feel free to reach out at [yashpathania704@gmail.com](mailto:yashpathania704@gmail.com).
 Let's connect!
 I use Obsidian a lot, so this entire website is basically Markdown.

+**Fancy a chat?
+Book a 30-minute call here:** [Calendly](https://calendly.com/yash-pathania-ucdconnect/30min)

 Oh, and I’m currently in the beautiful country of Ireland! 🌍

 ***Haigh, go raibh maith agat as bheith anseo!*** (Hi, thank you for being here!)
 <!--
  <a href="files/Yash_Singh_Pathania.pdf" style="text-decoration: none;">Resume</a> <span style="font-size: 0.8em; opacity: 0.6;">(Updated: 10-September-2024)</span> -->